 You must be logged in as an Administrator on the computer.

-- In Windows 10 device, click Start type gpedit.msc in search to run the Local Group Policy Editor.
+- On Windows 10 device, click Start type gpedit.msc in search to run the Local Group Policy Editor.

 - Navigate to Computer Configuration > Administrative Templates > Windows Components > News and interests.
 The Local Group Policy Editor is only available in the Windows 10 Pro, Enterprise, and Education editions.

 Double-click the Enable news and interests on the taskbar policy to edit it.
-Through this policy, you can disable or enable the news and interests experience on the taskbar.
-If you leave the setting as “Not configured” the experience will be enabled by default.
+You can disable or enable the news and interests experience on the taskbar through this policy.
+If you leave the setting as “Not configured,” the experience will be enabled by default.